Frequently Asked Questions

 - Where are public charging stations?

-There are a growing number of online maps and cell phone apps that can help you find public charging stations – more stations are being installed every day.
-A simple web search for “public EV charging map” can help you find specific locations, like this one U.S. Department of Energy charging map.
+There are a growing number of online maps, like this one from the U.S. Department of Energy, and cell phone apps that can help you find public charging stations – more stations are being installed every day.
+A simple web search for “public EV charging map” can also help you find specific locations.

 - How can I charge if I live in an apartment?